adlerenno/IncidenceTypeRePair/README.md

        "
 ```

 The command-line-tool allows via serd the Turtle, TriG, NTriples and NQuads formats for RDF-graphs.

 Additionally, there is a parser for hypergraphs.
 The formatting of a hypergraph file is one edge per line,
 each line starts with the label of the edge and is followed by the name of the nodes.
 The elements in a line can be separated by a white space or a tab.
 Note that the nodes are treated as named,
 so numbers would be inserted as names into the dictionary and the internally used numbers can differ.

+A more flexibel parser for 'cornell' hypergraphs exists designed for the [hypergraphs with labeled nodes from cs.cornell.edu](https://www.cs.cornell.edu/~arb/data/).
+There are three mandatory files: The hyperedges- file contains comma seperated lists of node IDs, one hyperedge per line.
+The label-names- file takes contains the string labels of the node classes.
+The node-labels- file contains one integer per line assigning one class to each node.
+The classes are represented by rank-1 edges by ITR.
+Optionally, the node-names- file, which contains a unique node name per node.
+To properly call this, you need to give the filename without any prefix, so for example contact-primary-school.txt and ITR will find the files accordingly.
+There are some important things to know for querying the generated file:
+First, the node classes start at 0, so the rank-1 edges for the node classes have lower edge labels assigned by ITR than the hyperedges.
+This is due to the fact that the hyperedges do not have edge labels using this parser.
+All hyperedges of the same rank have the same label, different ranks have different labels.
+The labels follow consequently by size after the rank-1 edges.

 ## Library